 Grant applications were assessed based on their alignment with the Soroptimist mission, vision, core values, community impact and feasibility.
 Any organization, including previous recipients, may apply through our competitive grant process.

 How to Apply for a Soroptimist International of Davis Community Grant

 Applicants will receive notice by May 1 of the status of their application.
 There are three ways to apply:

 - Fill out the application on our Grant Application Page and submit directly.
 If you have difficulty accessing or filling out the form, please click here.

-- Download the Word doc and fill it out.
-Email the completed file as an attachment (in Word or converted to a pdf) to email@example.com with the subject line “2021 Grant Application.”
+- Download and complete this PDF.
+Email the completed file as an attachment to email@example.com with the subject line “2023 Grant Application.”
 Add your name and contact information in the body of the email.

-- Download the Word doc, fill it out, and mail a paper copy it to SI Davis, PO Box 472, Davis, CA 95617, Attn: Grant Applications.
+- Download and print the PDF, fill it out, and mail a paper copy it to SI Davis, PO Box 472, Davis, CA 95617, ATTN: Grant Applications.